Veriqloud/ubqc_squidasm/README.md

 The protocol can be sumarized using the following steps:

 1. For each qubit: Alice initializes it, applies random phase $\theta_i$
-2. Alice further blinds her computation with an angle $r_i \in \{0, \pi \}$
+2. Alice further blinds the i-th qubit with an angle $r_i \in {0, \pi }$
 3. Alice sends the blinded qubit to Bob, together with measurement angles $\phi_i ' = \phi + \theta_i + r_i$
-4. Alice sends lists of qubits to entangle
+4. Alice entanglement instructions to Bob
 5. Bob entangles the qubits, creates graph state
 6. Bob measures the qubits successively in the provided basis, sends results back to Alice
 7. Alice unblinds the qubits by applying phases $- \theta_i$
 8. Alice applies Byproduct operators depending on Bob's measurement outcome

+Here $/phi$ refers to the measurement angle that's acquired through the flow construction of a given gate.
 After these steps are performed, the qubits that Alice corrected should be in the quantum state that was predicted as the outcome of the simulated circuit, where the computation was run without revealing it to Bob.

 ## 2. File structure